Kurento/kurento/kmf-media-connector/package/README.md

 thrift.kmf.address=127.0.0.1:9191

-If you don't like application.properties as the configuration file name you can switch to another by specifying spring.config.name environment property.
+If you don't like application.properties as the configuration file name you can switch to another by specifying spring.config.location environment property.

-$ java -jar kmf-media-connector.jar --spring.config.name=newconfigfilename
+$ java -jar kmf-media-connector.jar --spring.config.location=newconfigfilename

 You can also refer to an explicit location using the spring.config.location environment property.

-$ java -jar kmf-media-connector.jar
+$ java -jar kmf-media-connector.jar --spring.config.location=/opt/kmfmediaconnector

-  --spring.config.location=/opt/kmfmediaconnector
+Notice that in both cases, the configuration file must be a valid properties file, i.e. a file with extension .properties (e.g. application.properties).

 It is recommended to wrap the proxy in system service in order to be executed when the system starts.

 The log of the proxy can be configured.
-You can specify the property 'logging.config' pointing to a file configurating the Logback system.
+You can specify the property 'logging.config' pointing to a file to configure the Logback system.
 The value of this property can be specified in command line or in the application.properties file.